SEC charges father, son, friend with insider trading in GE deal

 The SEC said the elder McEnery learned in advance about the roughly $580 million merger from a senior Clarient director he had dated on and off since the early 1990s and lived with for several years, and with whom he had a “history” of sharing confidences.

-McEnery bought Clarient stock in the three weeks before the merger was announced on Oct.
-22, 2010, and tipped his son and Rawitser, who then made their own trades, the SEC said.
+McEnery allegedly bought Clarient stock in the three weeks before the merger was announced on Oct.
+22, 2010, and tipped his son and Rawitser, who then made their own trades.

 GE’s healthcare unit announced the merger on a Friday, causing Clarient shares to rise 33 percent that day.